Make sure you are eligible to receive financial aid!

 Notification of Eligibility

-Each year the Office of Financial Aid will begin awarding financial aid for students in Early April.
-Students will be notified of receipt of their FAFSA as well as any documentation needed by email and their To Do lists on MyUB.
-Award notices will be sent by email, and awards can be viewed on MyUB in the My Student Center section.
-Scholarship information may be available before need based awards, the need based awards are then added once your eligibility can be determined.
+Each year, the Office of Financial Aid will begin awarding financial aid for students in early April.
+Students will be notified of receipt of their FAFSA and other required documentation by email and via their To Do lists on the MyUBalt student portal.
+Award notices will be sent by email and can be viewed in the My Student Center section of the MyUBalt portal.
+Scholarship information may be available before need-based awards.
+Need-based awards are added once your eligibility can be determined.

-Once the Add/Drop period has passed the Office of Financial Aid will review your award based on actual enrollment, make any revisions necessary, and finalize your award.
-If any revisions have occurred to your original award, you will be notified.
+Once the Add/Drop period has passed, the Office of Financial Aid will review your award based on actual enrollment, make any necessary revisions, and finalize your award.
+You will be notified of any revisions made to your original award.
 You must also notify the Office of Financial Aid of any awards or resources not listed on the award letter.

-Revisions -- If your actual enrollment and/or FAFSA information differs from the information your award was based on, there may be a significant difference in the final award.
+Revisions -- If your actual enrollment and/or FAFSA information differs from the information your original award was based on, there may be a significant difference in the final award.
 If any changes result in a decrease in aid and a refund has already been posted, you will be responsible for any account balance.

 -